TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Note: This method may result in resonances in the audio range, particularly to harmonics, resulting in sibilant accentuation and "hissy" voice.
 It is thus not suitable in all amplifiers.

-of the value of the electrolytic filter caps - even to many thousands of
+the value of the electrolytic filter caps - even to many thousands of uF - the

-uF - the value of the non-polarised cap is still critical in relation to
+value of the non-polarised cap is still critical in relation to tone, or

-tone, or spectral balance, across the audio range.
-To optimise tone experimentation
+spectral balance, across the audio range.
+To optimise tone experimentation is

 Note 2: Modern "fast" capacitors have a different tone to older oil-filled types.
 It may be necessary to use oil-filled paper caps to obtain a smoother, less harsh tone.
 It all depends upon the circuit design and componentry used.
 There is no definitive answer.
 Unfortunately the older oil-filled paper caps are physically larger so need more chassis space.
 They also do not usually come with flying leads, which makes wiring more difficult because the terminal lugs are exposed.
 Ensure voltage rating is adequate.